 The Bicycle and Pedestrian Advisory Committee (BPAC) was established in April of 1995 by East -West

 Gateway and is comprised of public, private and non-profit representatives from the region.
 Its principal purpose is to

 enhance access and mobility throughout the St. Louis region by encouraging the coordinated development of bicycle and pedestrian facilities.

-The BPAC meets quarterly (February, May, August and November) to discuss past, present and upcoming bicycle and pedestrian related issues in the St.
+The BPAC meets quarterly to discuss past, present and upcoming bicycle and pedestrian related issues in the St.

 Louis region.
-Meetings are held in the Gateway offices at 1 S. Memorial Dr., Ste.
+Meetings are held in the Gateway office at 1 S. Memorial Dr., Ste.
 1600, St. Louis, MO 63102.
 All meetings are open to the public.

 Past Meeting Agendas and Minutes